 In addition to the same personally identifying information implicated in Custom Audiences, when it comes to Store Sales there’s also a chance that financial data could be appended and, thus, there is a clear need for informed consent under the GDPR.

 Now, the majority of advertisers aren’t using either of these valuable tools, but the ones that are will need to be able to prove to prospective auditors that the information uploaded for Google to process on their behalf is kosher.

 The GDPR promises to be one of the most far-reaching and ambitious consumer protection programs ever devised.

 Although the implementation of the GDPR is likely to cause some businesses more difficulty than others (such as enterprise firms that offer “big data” products), it’s important to remember that this legislation is being introduced to protect users’ rights in a time at which almost every conceivable aspect of our lives is stored online – and is highly vulnerable to exposure and exploitation.

 The regulations officially go into effect on May 25th.
-If you haven't started preparing your AdWords account (and landing pages) for the impending changes, you should probably get going.
+If you haven’t started preparing your Google Ads account (and landing pages) for the impending changes, you should probably get going.